aws-amplify/docs/ios/pubsub.md

 #### AWS Credentials based Authentication

-Thie method uses AWS Signature Version 4 Credentials to sign the request to connect to the AWS IoT endpoint.
+This method uses AWS Signature Version 4 Credentials to sign the request to connect to the AWS IoT endpoint.

 ```swift
 func mqttEventCallback(_ status: AWSIoTMQTTStatus ) {